John Quinn was dead.

 Was Bird in Space original work, and not a reproduction?
 Even the government wasn’t contesting this point.

 Was Brâncuși a professional sculptor?
 Here Waite dismissed the sour grapes testimony of the government experts and went with the more nuanced testimony of Brâncuși’s team artists, writers, and aesthetes.

-The government’s argument, of course, hinged on Olivotti‘s definition of what a sculpture was, which required it to be representational and had to be more than ornamental or decorative.
+The government’s argument, of course, hinged on Olivotti‘s definition of what a sculpture was, which required it to be representational and stated that it had to be more than merely ornamental or decorative.
 To that, Judge Waite noted:

 This decision was handed down in 1916.
 In the meanwhile there has been developing a so-called new school of art, whose exponents attempt to portray abstract ideas rather than to imitate natural objects.
 Whether or not we are sympathy with these newer ideas and the schools which represent them, we think of the fact of their existence and their influence upon the art world as recognized by the courts must be considered.

 The object now under consideration is shown to be for purely ornamental purposes, its use being the same as that of any piece of sculpture of the old masters.
 It is beautiful and symmetrical in outline, and while some difficulty might be encountered in associating it with a bird, it is nevertheless pleasing to look at and highly ornamental, and as we hold under the evidence that it is the original production of a professional sculptor and is in fact a piece of sculpture and a work of art according, to the authorities above referred to, we sustain the protest and find that it is entitled to free entry under paragraph 1704, supra.
 Let judgment be entered accordingly.

 And that was it.
 The Brouhaha was finally over.
 Brâncuși and Duchamp had won a great victory for art importers, Steichen got his bronze and his $240 back, and the world was safe for abstraction forever!

 Of course you are.
 Because the story doesn’t end there.